google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/textcontent-3.md

 environment as you write, rather than copy/pasting your code into a web app one file at a time.
-Most modern systems have built-in facilities for keeping development files separate from deployment during the build process, and are able to perform a variety of transformations, such as minification, along the way..
+Most modern systems have built-in facilities for keeping development files separate from deployment during the build process, and are able to perform a variety of transformations, such as minification, along the way.

 For example, a Gulp development-to-deployment task that includes HTML minification might look like this.

 ```
 var gulp = require('gulp');
 var htmlmin = require('gulp-html-minifier');
 gulp.task('minify', function() {
   gulp.src('./src/*.html') //development location
     .pipe(htmlmin({collapseWhitespace: true}))
     .pipe(gulp.dest('./dist')) //deployment location
 });
 ```